How to assess company culture in a video interview

 3. How quickly does the video process progress?

-Candidates should feel as though their time is valued, says Kurt Heikkinen, president and CEO of Montage, a virtual screening platform.
+Candidates should feel as though their time is valued, says Kurt Heikkinen, president and CEO of Montage, a recruiting technology provider.
 “If the process is moving quickly, candidates feel that their time is valued and the time of the team is valued, too,” he says.
 “This shows that a company has an efficient collaborative culture.”

 If the interview is live, did the interviewer arrive late or were they ready ahead of time? asks Sudmann.
 “This shows how much they value the individual,” he says.